doyo4400/kali-custom/readme.md

 # Objectives
-The objective of this script is make all of little action i must doing for prepare and personnalized a new install of Kali linux
+The objective of this scripts is make all of little action i must doing for prepare and personnalized a new install of Kali linux

 # Infos
 This script was test on Kali 2021.1-amd64